 More advanced platforms may also:

-- Provide communication tools like real-time chat for employees.
+- Provide communication tools for its users, like real-time chat for employees.

 - Include helpful integrations like email programs and VOIP for phone calls.